furiosa-ai/warboy-vision-models/README.md

 sudo apt-get install cmake libeigen3-dev
 ./build.sh
 ```
 Before installing the project, please make sure to check `CHECK` flags and set them to your own paths if you are using your own dataset.
 If you downloaded the coco2017 dataset with `coco2017.sh`, you can skip this step.
+So for convenience, please use the `coco2017.sh` script to download the dataset.

 After checking, now install the project using pip.
 ```sh